The multilayer architecture of the global input-output network and its properties: Basic network properties of the global input-output network

-As discussed in the main paper, the analysis of the layer correlation matrices ($\{R^{[\alpha, \beta]}_{bin}\}$, $\{R^{[\alpha, \beta]}_{w}\}$) and that of the layer overlap matrices ($\{O^{[\alpha, \beta]}_{bin}\}$, $\{O^{[\alpha, \beta]}_{w}\}$) (see Figures (\ref{layers_overlaps_correlations_bin}), (\ref{layers_overlaps_correlations_weight}))) reveal that some layers are more correlated or overlapped.
-To provide a more detailed refinement and visualization of clustering behaviours among them, we report in Figures (\ref{dendogram_layer_correlations}) and (\ref{dendogram_layer_overlaps}) the dendrograms obtained from these four matrices.
-In these figures, the euclidean distance method and average agglomeration method are used to plot the dendrograms.
+Comparing across layers, we want to examine whether layers exhibit similar internal structures.
+In particular, if trade relations among 44 countries are strong in a particular layer (sector), do they also exist and tend to form intensive relations in the other layers (sectors)?
+To answer this question, we measure the overall overlap coefficient and Pearson correlation coefficient for every pair of layers \citep [][]{Gemmetto_Garlaschelli_2014, Gemmetto_et_al_2016, Luu_Lux_2019}.
+In general, on the one hand, trade relations among $44$ countries in binary version are more similar across many couples of layers (see Figure \ref{layers_overlaps_correlations_bin}).
+This is not a very surprising result, since most of countries have a well diversified list of partners when they trade among themselves in each industry.
+On the other hand, results obtained from the weighted analysis show a more hierarchical structure in which several clusters of layers exhibit a relatively higher level of similarity, while many other couples of layers are much less aligned (see Figures \ref{layers_overlaps_correlations_bin} and \ref{layers_overlaps_correlations_weight} as well as the dendrograms\footnote{The analysis of the layer correlation matrices ($\{R^{[\alpha, \beta]}_{bin}\}$, $\{R^{[\alpha, \beta]}_{w}\}$) and that of the layer overlap matrices ($\{O^{[\alpha, \beta]}_{bin}\}$, $\{O^{[\alpha, \beta]}_{w}\}$) reveal that some layers are more correlated or overlapped.
+To provide a more detailed refinement and visualization of clustering behaviors among them, we report in Figures \ref{dendogram_layer_correlations} and \ref{dendogram_layer_overlaps} the dendrograms obtained from these four matrices.
+In these figures, the euclidean distance method and average agglomeration method are used to plot the dendrograms.} shown in Figures \ref{dendogram_layer_correlations} and \ref{dendogram_layer_overlaps}).
+From this perspective, the way countries trade among themselves is, therefore, not the same in all layers.